Free playbook Scenario planning for SaaS companies

 Why revenue forecasting matters

 Good forecasts show you the future before it even happens.
-They tell you when churn might spike, when you’ll need to hire, when cash could get tight, and if your targets are even realistic.
+They tell you when churn might spike, when you will need to hire, when cash flow could get tight, and if your targets are even realistic.

 But it’s not just about foresight.
 It’s about coordination.

 When the revenue forecast is solid, sales knows what to aim for.
-Finance knows what it’ll cost.
-And leadership has a real sense of whether growth is sustainable, or just wishful thinking.
+Finance knows what it will cost.
+Leadership has a real sense of whether growth is sustainable or just wishful thinking.
+This improves decision making across the entire organization.

-Without forecasting, you don’t get that.
+Without forecasting, you do not get that.
 You get guesses.
 You get chaos.
 You get teams rowing in different directions.

-And it shows up later, when you’re already behind.
+And it shows up later when you are already behind.

 What to gather before you start

-Great revenue forecasting starts with good inputs.
-Here’s what you’ll need:
+Great SaaS revenue forecasting starts with good inputs.
+You need reliable historical data to build a meaningful model.
+Here is what you will need:

-• Customer and revenue data: At least 12 months of MRR, churn, expansion, and pricing.
+• Customer and revenue data: At least 12 months of monthly recurring revenue, churn, expansion, and pricing.

-• Sales assumptions: Pipeline velocity, win rates, new customers by tier.
+• Sales assumptions: Pipeline velocity, win rates, and conversion rates.

-• Cost structure: Salaries, variable costs, CAC, commissions.
+• Cost structure: Salaries, variable costs, commissions, and customer acquisition costs.

 • Seasonality: Month-by-month shifts in signups or close rates.

-• Sales team plan: Quotas, start dates, roles, ramp.
+• Sales team plan: Quotas, start dates, roles, and ramp capabilities.

 Building a live SaaS revenue forecast in Runway